London Buses route 18: History

-In 1970, the 18 was cut back to run only as far out as Sudbury, with new route 182 covering the section between Wembley and Harrow Weald (and on to Watford), and the 186 the section between Harrow and Edgware, both routes later being extended to new shopping centre at Brent Cross.
-In 1985 the 18 was curtailed at King's Cross, apart from a peak hours service as far as Farringdon Street.
+In 1970, the 18 was cut back to run only as far out as Sudbury, with new route 182 covering the section between Wembley and Harrow Weald (and on to Watford), and the 186 the section between Harrow and Edgware, both routes later being extended to the new shopping centre at Brent Cross.
+In 1985 the 18 was curtailed at King's Cross, apart from a peak-hours service as far as Farringdon Street.
 The section between King's Cross and London Bridge was covered by new route 17.

 In 1992 the Countdown real-time information system was installed at stops on route 18.
 The system proved popular with passengers and has been extended across London.

 In November 2003, route 18 Mercedes-Benz O530G articulated buses replaced Plaxton President bodied Dennis Tridents with the route transferred from Westbourne Park garage to Willesden Junction.

-In 2008 the route was named as the most problematic for crime in London.
-On 13 November 2010, route 18 was converted back to double deck operation as part of the Mayor of London's policy to replace the O530Gs.
-New Wright Eclipse Gemini 2 bodied Volvo B9TLs were introduced, and the frequency was increased to every 4 minutes Monday to Saturday daytimes and to 6-7 Sunday daytimes.
+In 2008, the route was named as the most problematic for crime in London.
+On 13 November 2010, route 18 was converted back to double-deck operation as part of the Mayor of London's policy to replace the O530Gs.
+New Wright Eclipse Gemini 2 bodied Volvo B9TLs were introduced, and the frequency was increased to every 4 minutes Monday to Saturday daytimes and to 6–7 minutes Sunday daytimes.

 On 22 June 2013, route 18 was included in the sale of First London's Willesden Junction garage to Metroline.
 Upon being re-tendered it was awarded to London United's Park Royal garage from 11 November 2018.

 In the period 2022/23 the route was the busiest TfL bus route, carrying 12.6 million passengers, a position it has held continuously since 2018/19 when it carried 16.7 million passengers.

 On 28 February 2025, the route passed from London United to First Bus London following the acquisition of RATP Dev Transit London by FirstGroup.
-The route is to be converted to use battery electric buses with the delivery of a batch of BYD BD11 double deckers expected in early 2026.
+The route was converted to use BYD BD11 double-deckers in March 2026, along with the route transferring to First Bus London subsidiary London Transit's Westbourne Park garage.